 Every day my daughter watches me.
 She hears how I talk about myself when someone compliments me: Do I say something like “Oh… no… it’s just because of …”

 Or does she hear me say “Thank you!”
-I want her to know that it’s ok to take a compliment and it’s even better to complement others.
+I want her to know that it’s ok to take a compliment and it’s even better to compliment others.
 Making others happy is a wonderful thing.

 Every day my daughter watches me.
 She watches me when I hug her brothers.
 She watches me when I hug her dad.
 She watches me ask him “Don’t you think that Allie and I look so lovely today?
 Like we are ready to impact the world?”